 |Mark Cowell||Community Care Worker||0151 511 7823|

-Adult Continence Promotion Service available to all people over the age of 19 years with a bladder or bowel issue
+Continence Service for those aged over 19 years with a bladder or bowel issue

 Occupational Therapy for Assistive Technology for information about equipment to support independent living for people with disabilities, their carers, professionals and other organisations